Graduate Human Capital Certificate of Completion

 MBA 610 Applications of Data Analysis for Effective Decision Making

 This course is about the art of analyzing and summarizing data, and converting it into useful information for the purpose of solving business problems and making sound business decisions.
 Graphs, tables, number summaries, correlation, and regression are among common tools which enable a manger to explore patterns in the data and discover relationships among variables, all of which are major focus in this class.
 Additionally, students learn about random variables and various distributions, as well as their relevance to business decisions such as stock prices, waiting lines, inventory control, project management, and quality decisions.
 Finally, to put course content into perspective and demonstrate its relevance to the business environment, students learn specifically how to use time-series data and graphical tools to make forecasting and quality management decisions, as well as use visual and numerical tools to manage time and cost of projects.
-Prerequisite: MBA 605, MBA 606, and MBA 608.
+Prereq: MBA 605, MBA 606, and MBA 608.
 For MSA students - there is no prerequisite

 Error while processing your submission.